-This report summarizes the projected environmental and economic effects of New York State adopting policies requiring manufacturers to sell a greater number of M/HDV low- and no-emission vehicles over the next 30 years.
+This report summarizes the projected environmental and economic effects of Washington adopting policies requiring manufacturers to sell a greater number of M/HDV low- and no-emission vehicles over the next 30 years.
 Three specific Clean Truck policy scenarios, representing increasing levels of ambition, were evaluated.

-- ACT Rule: New York adopts requirements analogous to those adopted by California under the Advanced Clean Trucks Rule, which requires an increasing percentage of new trucks purchased in the state to be ZEVs beginning in the 2025 model year.
-The percentage of new vehicles that must be ZEV varies by vehicle type, but for all vehicle types the required ZEV percentage increases each model year between 2025 and 2035 (see Figure 1). - ACT Rule plus NOx Omnibus Rule: In addition to adopting the ACT Rule, New York adopts requirements analogous to those adopted by California under the Heavy-Duty Omnibus Rule (referred to herein as the NOx Omnibus Rule).
-This rule requires an additional 75 percent reduction in nitrogen oxide (NOx) emissions from the engines in new gasoline and diesel trucks sold between model year 2025 and 2026, and a 90 percent reduction for trucks sold beginning in the 2027 model year. - 100 x 40 ZEV + Clean Grid: In addition to adopting the ACT and NOx Omnibus Rules, New York takes further actions to ensure more rapid and continued increases in new ZEV sales, such that virtually all new trucks are ZEV by 2040 (see Figure 1), with Class 2b-3 achieving 100 percent ZEV sales in 2038 and Class 4-8 (non-tractors) achieving 100 percent ZEV sales in 2035.
-In addition, the state enacts an aggressive Clean Energy Standard to ensure that electricity generation in the state is virtually carbon free and close to 90 percent renewable by 2050.
+- ACT Rule: Washington adopts requirements analogous to those adopted by California under the Advanced Clean Trucks Rule, which requires an increasing percentage of new trucks purchased in the state to be ZEVs beginning in the 2025 model year.
+The percentage of new vehicles that must be ZEV varies by vehicle type, but for all vehicle types the required ZEV percentage increases each model year between 2025 and 2035 (see Figure 1). - ACT Rule plus NOx Omnibus Rule: In addition to adopting the ACT Rule, Washington adopts requirements analogous to those adopted by California under the Heavy-Duty Omnibus Rule (referred to herein as the NOx Omnibus Rule).
+This rule requires an additional 75 percent reduction in nitrogen oxide (NOx) emissions from the engines in new gasoline and diesel trucks sold between model year 2025 and 2026, and a 90 percent reduction for trucks sold beginning in the 2027 model year. - 100 x 40 ZEV + Clean Grid: In addition to adopting the ACT and NOx Omnibus Rules, Washington takes further actions to ensure more rapid and continued increases in new ZEV sales, such that virtually all new trucks are ZEV by 2040 (see Figure 1), with Class 2b-3 achieving 100 percent ZEV sales in 2038 and Class 4-8 (non-tractors) achieving 100 percent ZEV sales in 2035.
+In addition, an aggressive federal Clean Energy Standard is assumed to ensure that electricity generation in the state is virtually carbon free and 96 percent renewable by 2050.
+State-specific renewable portfolio standards that could increase the renewable electricity levels even more were not analyzed as part of this study.

-All three of these New York policy scenarios are compared with a baseline "business as usual" scenario in which all new trucks sold in the state continue to meet existing EPA NOx emission standards and ZEV sales increase only marginally, never reaching more than 1 percent of new vehicle sales each year.
+All three of these Washington policy scenarios are compared with a baseline "business as usual" scenario in which all new trucks sold in the state continue to meet existing EPA NOx emission standards and ZEV sales increase only marginally, never reaching more than 1 percent of new vehicle sales each year.

-The analysis assumes that M/HD annual vehicle miles traveled (VMT) in New York will continue to grow by approximately 0.6 percent annually through 2050, as projected by the Energy Information Administration (EIA), as the economy and population continue to grow.
+The analysis assumes that M/HD annual vehicle miles traveled (VMT) in Washington will continue to grow by approximately 0.8 percent annually through 2050, as projected by the Energy Information Administration (EIA), as the economy and population continue to grow.
 The modeled policy scenarios do not include freight system enhancements or mode shifting to slow the growth of, or reduce, M/HD truck miles; this would be expected to provide additional emission reductions.